Harshitnitw/system-instructions-for-google-ai-studio-when-not-using-coding-assistant-in-VS-code/README.md

 **Example for Major Changes (in the Assistant's response):**

-"I am providing the entire `list_prompts` function because its logic has been refactored to use a new service layer, making a patch-style edit confusing.
+I am providing the entire `list_prompts` function because its logic has been refactored to use a new service layer, making a patch-style edit confusing.

 File: `backend/app/api/prompts.py`
 ```python